madetech/blog/posts/building-an-agile-team.md

 goal.
 A team who are excited to discuss their work will be having the conversations necessary to solve a problem as a team.

+### Love for the job

 When an individual loves their craft they will be excited to solve problems.
 A group of excited people solving problems have a collective energy that can be felt when you walk into the room they occupy.

-Good signs include seeing two people sitting at one computer discussing a problem, or perhaps they're standing by their story board discussing their next task.
+A good sign of a team that love their job include seeing two people sitting at one computer discussing a problem.
+Another perhaps when they're standing by a story board discussing their next task.

 Positive energy goes a long way and can keep a team interested and undistracted for longer.

+### Best practice

-A software team practicing TDD and CD will be exposed to industry best practices enough to know about these methodologies and more.
+A software team practicing Test Driven Development and Continuous Delivery will be exposed to industry best practices enough to know about these methodologies and more.

+Expertise within a team will accelerate the speed at which problems can be solved.
 If they've been practicing them for a while you may well have yourself an expert team.
-Expertise within a team will accelerate the speed at which problems can be solved.
 It can also help up skill other members although there will always be a cost to productivity when expert members divert attention to assisting others.

+### Thrill of craftship

-The buzz in the air when you walk into a teams room is a good sign of healthy communication.
+The buzz in the air when you walk into a team's room is a good sign of healthy communication.
 Those excited and caring of their craft will be happy to discuss their techniques with colleagues who may in turn offer up even better solutions.

-If you walk into a room and everyone has their headphones on it's a sign you may have a problem.
+Walking into a room and everyone has their headphones on it's a sign you may have a problem.
 You want the communication to be flowing.

-Of course communication and craftship aren't the same thing but good communication does come with good team craftship.
+Of course communication and craftship aren't the same thing but good communication does come with a team who are good at their craft.

+### Cultivate your craft

 Bringing together a group of people who care for their work is key to achieving goals.
 The positive energy from a teams excitement is the fuel to going the extra mile, to achieving goals more efficiently.
-With craftship comes best practices that will help ensure the quality of work delivered.
+With care of craft comes best practices that will help ensure the quality of work delivered.
 Healthy communication means problems will be collaboratively with the combined expertise of a team rather than by siloed individuals.
 Craftship is a must for solving problems.

 ## Focus